Jeez, aren’t there enough gaming sites already?

 So, I created GrownGaming.

 GrownGaming isn’t an ego-stroker.
 I don’t care about online fame or anything like that – having a bunch of followers on Twitter doesn’t make me sleep any easier.
-I have created GrownGaming as a vehicle to grow a community of folk who might only be able to jump into a few rounds of COD before leaving for the school run.
+I have created GrownGaming as a vehicle to grow a community who might only be able to jump into a few rounds of COD before leaving for the school run.
+Likeminded people who might want to let off some steam after a hard week in the office.
+Grown-ups who envy the freedom that we had in our youth while not shying away from our responsibilities as adults.

 Growing up is a fact of life, giving up gaming is not.
 GrownGaming is for those of you who refuse to accept that Adulthood = Game Over.